Dr Caroline is very good at explaining how Braincore works.

 Addiction is a brain disease, a mental health disorder that severely debilitates a person in all aspects of his or her life.
 In addition, people with addiction frequently suffer from other mental health disorders such as depression, bipolar disorder, and anxiety.

-Teaching the brain how to be calm, focused, and relaxed helps a person think more clearly and rationally.
-As stressful incidents are a major cause of relapse, neurofeedback training helps build a solid base on which to build recovery.
-It helps teach the tools one needs to cope over the long term.
+Teaching the brain to be calm, focused, and relaxed helps one think more clearly and rationally.
+As stressful incidents are a significant cause of relapse, neurofeedback training helps build a solid base for recovery and teaches the tools one needs to cope over the long term.

 Neurofeedback helps retrain the brain patterns causing dysfunction, giving a person with addiction the ability to succeed past the typical 30-day treatment cycle.
 In addition, for a person who has relied on a substance to manage daily life, medication may be just another substance.